-First: That the page did not satisfy the user-intent.
-This implies that visitors viewing that page are less likely to become customers or repeating users.
+That the page did not satisfy the user-intent.
+This implies that visitors viewing that page are less likely to become customers or repeat users.
 They did not share the page or added a comment since they did not find what they are looking for.

-Google wants to keep their users happy so If a lot of users have the same behavior, then this will eventually lead to lowers rankings.
+Google wants to keep its users happy so If a lot of users have the same behavior, then this will eventually lead to lowers rankings.

-A study by SEMRUSH found out that pages in the top positions of Google have an average bounce rate of 50%, which is consider good.
+A study by SEMRUSH found out that pages in the top positions of Google have an average bounce rate of 50%, which is considered good.

 Is a high bounce rate always bad?

 I have mentioned above that a high bounce rate is not always bad.
 Consider the following cases: